paulbricman/paulbricman.github.io/docs/tools/memnav.md

 Diaries mainly consist of text.
 As we've seen previously, machines are already fluent in text.
 This means that journaling is a very good candidate for supplying our future system with memories in a machine-readable format.
 In order to perform text mining, simply substitute web pages for diary entries, and let the algorithms do their job.

+{: .quote }
+A memex is a device in which an individual stores all his books, records, and communications, and which is mechanized so that it may be consulted with exceeding speed and flexibility.
+It is an enlarged intimate supplement to his memory.
+The lawyer has at his touch the associated opinions and decisions of his whole experience [...]
+The physician, puzzled by a patient's reactions, strikes the trail established in studying an earlier similar case [...]
+The historian, with a vast chronological account of a people [...] [^10]

 ---

 ## Design